 Your generator needs a steady, clean supply of fuel to run properly.
 Whether you use natural gas or propane, any interruption in the fuel line can cause the system to stall or fail to start.
 A common issue is a clogged fuel line or a dirty fuel filter, which can block fuel from reaching the engine.
 If you have a propane tank, it’s also a good idea to regularly check the fuel level—it’s an easy thing to forget, but an empty tank will obviously stop your generator in its tracks.
 Keeping the fuel system in top shape is essential for reliable operation, preventing frustrating failures during a power outage.

-Simple Fixes for Filters and Spark Plugs
+Checking and Replacing Filters and Spark Plugs

 Think of your generator as a small engine that needs three things to run: fuel, air, and a spark.
 We’ve covered fuel, but the other two are just as important.
 A clogged air filter can starve the engine of oxygen, causing it to run poorly or shut down completely.
 Similarly, a dirty or worn-out spark plug can’t create the strong spark needed to ignite the fuel.
 These are simple components, but they play a huge role in your generator’s performance.
 Swapping out filters and spark plugs is a routine part of professional service, ensuring your generator’s engine can breathe easy and fire up without a problem every time.

-Choose the Right Generator Installer in Berwyn
+How to Choose the Best Generator Installer in Berwyn

 Choosing your whole-house generator is a big step, but picking the right team to install it is just as important.
 The installer you choose is your partner in keeping your home powered and safe, not just on installation day, but for years to come.
 A great installer handles everything from helping you select the perfect model to managing local permits and providing ongoing support.
 They turn a complex project into a straightforward, stress-free experience.